QuasarApp/easyssl/README.md

 ## Build and Include
+### CMake

  * cd yourRepo
  * git submodule add https://github.com/QuasarApp/easyssl.git # add the repository of EasySSL into your repo like submodule
  * git submodule update --init --recursive
- * Include in your CMakeLists.txt file the main CMakeLists.txt file of Heart library
+ * Include in your CMakeLists.txt file the main CMakeLists.txt file of EasySSL library

      ```cmake
      add_subdirectory(easyssl)
      ```

- * link the Heart library to your target
+ * link the EasySSL library to your target
      ```cmake
      target_link_libraries(yourLib PUBLIC easyssl)
      ```